 Everyone is different and every dog is different.
 I appreciated these answers and many others not only for the honesty in them, but for the admittance that we all worried.
 Simple.
 But for me, sometimes I feel like no one could understand how much I love my boys.
 I sometimes feel that I am crazy for loving them so much.
 But I also realize the responsibility that I have of putting my emotions aside and finding out what needs to be done, the tasks at hand, and make informed decisions.
 For Brickle and Digby, the changes lately are becoming more apparent.
 And I will discuss just the few that we are dealing with here in our family so maybe you won’t feel so alone too if you have a beloved senior pet.

 - Mobility This might be the most frustrating part of getting older not only for dogs, but for people too.
 For us, hiking every day and keeping active has proven to not only be a great stress reliever, but I feel keeps everything going!
 However, a few months ago I noticed the difficult time that Digby had getting in our car.
 And then Brickle started having a harder time as well.
 I wondered if they were getting enough exercise, or not enough.
 Was I pushing them too hard?
 And guess what?
 I still don’t have the answers.
 So we learned to take it day by day.
 If we do a longer hike one day, we rest the next.
 I have started to listen to their body language, their demeanor and how much water they drink.
 I have began a regimen of different products and routines that we will discuss more next month.
-But I have adjusted their diet, started a supplement that we are giving away below, and the results have been very encouraging.
+But I have adjusted their diet, started holistic supplements, and the results have been very encouraging.
 And isn’t that what we all need most of all as we are getting older…encouragement?

 - Diet If you know our website, blog or missions at all, you know that we advocate fresh food for dogs.
 That is why we hold a live cooking class on Facebook every week.
 It is why we tell everyone to throw away their dog food bags, and I won’t ever stop!
 Although I am not a vet, and I certainly don’t know everything about nutrition, I have learned to trust my instincts, do my research, and be balanced in this regard.
 I love to eat, I truly enjoy food, and my dogs are no different.
 But for senior dogs, nutrition may change.
 Senior dog diets often should have lower calories, higher protein, lower sodium, and fewer carbohydrates.
 We personally alternate between a raw and cooked diet.
 I have learned to watch their appetites and adjust with our activity levels.